microsoft/Tools-for-Health-Data-Anonymization/README.md

 ### Clean up resources

-You may want to cleanup resources after running the tutorial.
+The PowerShell script implicitly creates a resource group by appending 'resourcegroup' to the Data Factory name provided by you in _AzureDataFactorySettings.json_.

+If you want to cleanup resources, delete that resource group in addition to any other resources you may have explicitly created as part of this tutorial.

 # Samples